Rishabh9818/CPNS-Labs/en/lab2/lab2.md

     iptables -t nat -A POSTROUTING -o enp0s3 -j MASQUERADE

+We can also check the entry of the rule in `iptables`.

+    sudo iptables -t nat -L -v

 Now let's check again the availability of local and public IP network addresses.

     ping 10.0.1.1 -c 4